Vanherwegentim/CompSciMaster/2-Sem/Information Retrieval and Search Engines/Exam_Summary.md

 #### CNNs and their use for building image and text representations

-Convolutional Neural Networks (CNNs) are a type of neural network architecture that is particularly effective for analyzing and processing structured grid-like data, such as images and text.
+Convolutional Neural Networks (CNNs) are a type of neural network architecture that is particularly effective for analysing and processing structured grid-like data, such as images and text.
 CNNs have been widely used in computer vision tasks for image recognition, object detection, and image generation.
 However, they can also be applied to text data for tasks such as text classification, sentiment analysis, and natural language processing.

 In the context of image representation, CNNs leverage their ability to capture local patterns and hierarchical features.
 They consist of multiple layers, including convolutional layers, pooling layers, and fully connected layers.
 The convolutional layers apply a set of learnable filters to the input image, performing local feature extraction and capturing spatial dependencies.
-The pooling layers downsample the feature maps, reducing their spatial dimensionality while preserving important features.
+The pooling layers down sample the feature maps, reducing their spatial dimensionality while preserving important features.
 Finally, the fully connected layers combine the extracted features and produce the final image representation.

 For text representation, CNNs can be used in a similar way.
 Instead of operating on image pixels, they process text inputs as sequences of words or characters.
 The text is usually represented using word embeddings or character embeddings, which capture the semantic and syntactic relationships between words.
 The convolutional layers in the CNN perform convolutions over the input sequence, capturing local n-gram features and detecting patterns in the text.
 Pooling layers can be used to summarize the extracted features and reduce the dimensionality.
 The resulting feature maps are then fed into fully connected layers for further processing and classification.